 With over fifteen years of experience in church music, Mr. Pool has worked in Anglican, Roman Catholic, Episcopal, Baptist, and Methodist churches in Michigan, Texas, and Virginia.

 His compositions and arragements have been performed around the world in both sacred and concert settings, from the west coast of the United States to Europe.
 He won second place in the TMTA composition contest for his Offertory on Hyfrydol, and his music is soon to be published by Lorenz.

 Mr. Pool has been actively involved in theatre, and his growing list of regional theatre credits include The Addams Family, Annie Get Your Gun, Chicago, Funny Thing…Forum, Hairspray, Hello Dolly!, Jesus Christ Superstar, The King and I, Man of La Mancha, The Music Man, My Fair Lady, Oklahoma!, Pippin, and South Pacific.
-His national tour credits include The Wizard of Oz and the upcoming tour of Annie.
+His national tour credits include Annie and The Wizard of Oz.

 Mr. Pool is a member of the American Guild of Organists and the American Federation of Musicians.